Frequently Asked Questions

 Is My Face Numbed Prior to Any Injections and Is It Painful?

-As this is a relatively painless procedure, there is no requirement for topical numbing cream.
+Tear trough filler is not as painful as most people assume; many clients actually report that they are quite comfortable with the procedure.
+As a non-surgical treatment, it is minimally invasive and tear trough filler is a relatively painless procedure, there is no requirement for topical numbing cream.
 A cannula is typically the preferred choice of delivering the dermal filler into the skin and only one small injection site is made under each eye to insert this.
 Redensity II dermal filler contains Lidocaine (local anaesthetic) so that when injected it is more comfortable for you.

 Can I Go Straight Back to Work After the Treatment?

-There may be some minor bruising and swelling at the treatment site.
+There may be some minor bruising and swelling at the treatment site after your tear trough filler treatment.
 These reactions do not always happen and they usually resolve within a few days.
 Your practitioner will discuss all of the possible side effects with you at your initial consultation.

 How Long Do Tear Trough Dermal Fillers Last?